Canvas Course Design

 Courses are the main anchor points for teachers and students in Canvas.
 Every course in any UM curriculum has a corresponding course set up in Canvas.
-Courses created in SAP can also be created in Canvas as is now the case in EleUM/Blackboard.
+Courses created in SAP can also be created in Canvas.
 Students will be enrolled automatically in the course.

 Each new course will contain the UM template with a predefined course lay-out and structure.
 This year you have to build your course from scratch, next time you can copy your course.
 You can of course make use of a mixed training offer and (available for period 1 and 2 courses) make use of a transition service to support you.